DanielACummings/food-sensitivity-identifier/README.md

-# food-sensitivity-identifier
+# Food Sensitivity Identifier
+## Purpose
-Analyze a food &amp; symptoms log to attempt to narrow down which foods are most likely causing sensitivity issues
+Analyze a food & symptoms log to attempt to narrow down which foods are most likely causing sensitivity issues